brianhouse/ART212/projects/1_social_automation/description.md

 Additionally, we're going to need to need to add some library code in order to interface with Twitter's API.
 API stands for Application Programming Interface, and it's a way that your computer will communication with Twitter's servers in order to control your bot without using the normal web interface.

-Finally, we're going to add some files to our Processing sketch before we begin.
 First, open a new sketch, and save it.

-Then, to add files, remember that you can use Processing's "Add File..." menu option:
+Next, remember that you can use Processing's "Add File..." menu option to add code, images, and data to your sketch:
 <p align="center">
   <img src="img/add_file.png" width=200 />
 </p>

-The first two files to add will allow us to access the Twitter API.
-Download each of these and add them to your sketch (click "raw" on the next page, and then save the file):
+We're going to add two code libraries that will allow us to access the Twitter API.
+Download each of these and add them to your sketch (click "download" on the next page):
 - [simpletweet.jar](social_automation_demo/code/simpletweet.jar)
 - [twitter4j-core-4.0.7.jar](social_automation_demo/code/twitter4j-core-4.0.7.jar)

-Next, we'll include some code that I've written to help us get up and running faster.
-Download this and add it to your sketch:
+We'll also include some code that I've written to help us get up and running faster.
+Download this and add it to your sketch (click "raw" on the next page and then save the result as a python file):
 - [twitter_helper.py](social_automation_demo/twitter_helper.py)

 Finally, you may need some word lists.
-Download each of these and add them to your sketch:
+Download each of these and add them to your sketch (click "raw" on the next page and then save the result as a text file):
 - [list_adjectives.txt](social_automation_demo/data/list_adjectives.txt)
 - [list_interjections.txt](social_automation_demo/data/list_interjections.txt)
 - [list_nouns.txt](social_automation_demo/data/list_nouns.txt)